Chinese tourist, 66, dies after he was attacked by way of a HIPPO while taking photos in Kenya

 He was airlifted from the scene in Broederstroom, South Africa, to exactly the same hospital where British safari park owner Mike Hodge is dealing with a lion attack in Johannesburg but surgeons were not able to save lots of him.

-And in April, a German couple in Namibia survived a horrific tug of war with a leopard following the predator attacked and tried to drag one of these from the open window of these camper van by the top.
+And in April, a German couple in Namibia survived a horrific tug of war with a leopard following the predator attacked and tried to drag one of these out of your open window of these camper van by the top.

 Hardy Specker, 61, and partner Petra Windmeisser, 60, had stopped to settle the Kuiseb Canyon in Namibia if they were woken by loud scratching at a window in the first hours.